v0rtex20k/turkeyHunter/README.md

-# Getting a HANDle on Machine Learning with Thanksgiving Hand-Turkey Filters #
+# turkey: Getting a HANDle on Machine Learning with Thanksgiving Hand-Turkey Filters #
 ## Created by Victor Arsenescu, Fall 2020 ##

+:turkey: :turkey: :turkey:

 **Tufts IEEE** welcomes you to our second *Night in The Lab*, where you will learn: